ppot91/01notepaper/README.md

 # 📰 NotePaper – Newspaper-Inspired Notes App

+NotePaper is a my first Next.js, Supabase project.
+I've learned using Cursor + Codex, pushing to Git and deploying with Railway and making it accessible via Https.
-NotePaper is a desktop-first, black & white notes experience inspired by the typography of the *New York Times*.
+It is a desktop-first, black & white notes experience inspired by the typography of the *New York Times*.
 Built as a candidate-quality showcase for responsive UI work, Supabase integration, and modern Next.js 14 architecture.

 ## ✨ Highlights